tommyturcovsky/imageFilteringApp/README.md

 The model of out MVC is out "Image.java" class and implements the “ImageInterface.java”.
 Image is responsible for altering all the images.
 The controller of our program is "ImageController.java" class and implements "Features.java" interface.
 The view of our program is "View.java" and implements "ViewInterface.java" as its interface.

 *This program will only alter image files such as .jpg or .png

-"Photo Citations"

-The two photos we are submitting that can be used as input on this assignment are from Tommy T. and he has given permission to use them for this assignment.
-They are dog.jpg and studio.jpg.